Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All material checked out from the Bellaire City Library must be returned to Bellaire City Library.
 Fines will be charged until the material is returned to Bellaire.

 Fax service is available for $1.00 per page for local calls, $2.00 for long distance calls and $3.00 for international calls.

 Yes.
 All private rentals must be made one month prior to the rental date desired.
 Payment must be paid in full two weeks prior to the rental date.
 When payment is made and contract is signed, the facility is officially reserved.
 For more information please contact Westly Tupa at 713-662-8242.

 The Mosquito Control Program uses environmentally friendly fog to control mosquito populations in Bellaire.
 Spraying in Bellaire beings when Harris County Mosquito Control begins to spray.
 Typically this begins in May and lasts until October.
 The City may spray earlier or later to reduce mosquito populations.

-The spraying occurs weekly as follows: Tuesday nights after 10:00 pm all areas inside Loop 610 Wednesday nights after 10:00 pm all areas outside Loop 610
+The spraying occurs weekly as follows: Tuesday nights after 10:00 pm all areas inside and outside Loop 610

 The spraying cycle can be adjusted due to weather or other conditions.